hitusss/fun-barber/README.md

 [license]: https://github.com/hitusss/fun-barber/blob/main/LICENSE
 <!-- prettier-ignore-end -->

-This web application allows hairdressers to showcase their services and staff.
-It also provides an easy booking system.
-There is also a blog to inform customers about the latest trends and news in the hairdressing world.
+A barbershop web application featuring intuitive booking functionality and an engaging blog platform.
+Designed to streamline the scheduling process for clients, the app allows users to conveniently book appointments with their preferred barber online, selecting desired services and available time slots.

 ## Table of Contents